p1ut0nium-git/Rough-Mobs-2/README.md

 * Zombie Pigmen always aggressive (configurable)
 * Display boss mob spawn warning in chat (toggleable)
 * Boss mob spawn warning sound effect (toggleable)
-* Mobs spawn with more equipment as you get further from world spawn
+* Mobs spawn with more equipment as you get further from world spawn (toggleable)
-* Mobs spawn with more equipment as it gets closer to midnight
+* Mobs spawn with more equipment as it gets closer to midnight (toggleable)

 ***Planned***